Learning Disentangled Representation by Exploiting Pretrained Generative Models: A Contrastive Learning View: Related Work

-\textbf{Contrastive learning.} Contrastive Learning gains popularity due to its effectiveness in representation learning~\cite{he2020momentum, BYOL, DBLP:journals/corr/abs-1807-03748,DBLP:conf/icml/Henaff20,DBLP:journals/corr/abs-2005-04966, Simclr}.
-Typically, contrastive approaches bring representation of different views of the same image (positive pairs) closer, and push representations of views from different images (negative pairs) apart using instance-level classification with contrastive loss.
-In this work, we focus on the variations of representations and achieve SOTA disentanglement with Contrastive Learning.
+\textbf{Contrastive Learning.} Contrastive Learning gains popularity due to its effectiveness in representation learning~\citep{he2020momentum, BYOL, DBLP:journals/corr/abs-1807-03748,DBLP:conf/icml/Henaff20,DBLP:journals/corr/abs-2005-04966, Simclr}.
+Typically, contrastive approaches bring representations of different views of the same image (positive pairs) closer, and push representations of views from different images (negative pairs) apart using instance-level classification with Contrastive Loss.
+Recently, Contrastive Learning is extended to various tasks, such as image translation~\citep{divco, ParkEZZ20} and controllable generation~\citep{DengYCWT20}.
+In this work, we focus on the variations of representations and achieve SOTA disentanglement with Contrastive Learning in the \emph{Variation Space}.
+Contrastive Learning is suitable for disentanglement due to: $(i)$ the actual number of disentangled directions is usually unknown, which is similar to Contrastive Learning for retrieval~\citep{le2020contrastive}, $(ii)$ it works in the representation space directly without any extra layers for classification or regression.